pazcaldj/SoccerSimulator/README.md

 - Service integration validation
 - Multiple simulation consistency checks

-All tests use deterministic seeding to ensure consistent results while validating that the simulation produces statistically sound outcomes that favor stronger teams.
+All tests use predfined seeding to ensure consistent results while validating that the simulation produces statistically sound outcomes that favor stronger teams.